The small towns near Lyon I'd actually get on a train for

 One thing I'd avoid is booking somewhere that looks wonderfully remote simply because it has a vineyard view.
 Some of the prettiest guesthouses sit at the end of long country roads where the nearest bakery is a twenty-minute drive away and dinner requires getting back in the car.
 It sounds romantic until you're standing outside the next morning wishing you could walk somewhere for coffee…!

 The places that tend to work best are often the ones just outside the village centre.
 Somewhere near Val d'Oingt, Jarnioux, Trévoux or Villefranche-sur-Saône where you can leave the car behind for a few hours, walk into town for dinner, wander back afterwards, and wake up the next morning without immediately needing to think about logistics.
-That's usually where this region feels most enjoyable: not rushing between sights, but having enough time to notice the things that happen between them.

 FAQs about quiet towns near Lyon